Fakai

 Fakai is a Local Government Area in Kebbi State, Nigeria.
 Its headquarters are in the town of Mahuta.

 It has an area of 2,247 km^{2} and a population of 121,212 at the 2006 census.

 The postal code of the area is 872.

+Geography

+Fakai local government area spans across a total area of 2,247 square kilometers, characterized by two distinct seasons: a lengthy dry season and a brief rainy season.
+The average temperature in Fakai LGA is approximately 35 degrees Celsius, with humidity levels averaging around 22 percent.

+Economy

+Agriculture serves as the primary occupation for the residents of Fakai LGA, with the cultivation of various crops like onions, rice, millet, and sorghum being a prevalent practice.
+Furthermore, the rearing of livestock such as cows, goats, and donkeys is also common in this area.